scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

    <Treant: 'maple'>

 Making a modification to the ``Treant`` in one session is immediately reflected by the same ``Treant`` in any other session.
-For example we can add tags in the first python session; a ``Treant`` can store any number of descriptive tags that are useful for differentiating it from others:
+For example, a ``Treant`` can store any number of descriptive tags to differentiate it from others.
+We can add tags in the first Python session:

 .. code-block:: python